Data-Science-for-Linguists-2023/Class-Lounge/guestbooks/wilson.md

 - Your explanations are really detailed and thorough, they do an excellent job walking through your code so that was really helpful (especially as someone without a computer science background).

 - You are working with a lot of data and all sorts of variations and changes, but I think some visualizations would definitely go a long way, especially moving from the data parsing to analysis stage.

 - I learned about the Index Diachronica, which seems like a pretty fascinating dataset.
 I also learned a lot from your Python scripts, since it's quite different than code I'm used to reading and writing on my own (so many new libraries, so many great functions!)

+### Mack's comments
+1. You've done fantastic work!
+Its clear that you have spent a lot of time with the data and analyzing it.

+2. I think some guidance around IPA/sound production may be beneficial to help deepen the understanding of your work for those outside of linguistic circles.

+3. There is so much going on in your code, I can learn a lot by reviewing your scripts and notebooks further.